-- inside an arena.
-The arena may be shortened at the judge's and show management's discretion. - 6.
-To break ties or to resolve close placings, the judge, at his discretion, may require designated contestants to work on the rail or repeat any portion of the pattern. - 7.
-Description of Ideal Gaits - a.
-Walk The walk should be straight, square, flat footed, relaxed with the horse moving out freely and looking ahead. - b.
+- a.
+Walk The walk should be straight, square, flat-footed, relaxed with the horse moving out freely and looking ahead. - b.
 Trot This gait should be a square two-beat diagonal trot.
 The trot should be steady, soft, and slow enough for riding long distances.
 Trots which are rough and hard to sit could be penalized.
 Excessively slow and uncadenced trots could be penalized. - c.
 Extended trot The extended trot should show an evident lengthening of stride from the regular trot with the same cadence that will cause an increase in speed.
 This trot should be level, flat, and steady with the appearance that the horse could hold this gait for an extended distance.
 Rider may post or sit the extended trot.
 Holding the saddle horn is permissible at this gait, as might be done in open terrain.
 When transitioning from the extended trot to the lope, it is permissible to take the horse back a bit (collecting) before loping. - d.
 Lope This gait should be a three-beat gait that is cadenced, straight, and steady and is comfortable to ride over long distances. - e.
 Extended lope The extended lope should be an obvious lengthening of stride from the previous lope, be at the same cadence and cause an increase in speed.
-The gait needs to be steady, quiet, and maintaining the increased sped while being under control. - f.
-Natural gait & Extended natural gait Non-trotting horses should perform their natural gait where a job/trot is indicated and show a distinctive difference in speed of that gait where an extended job/trot is asked.
+The gait needs to be steady, quiet, and maintain the increased speed while being under control. - f.
+Natural gait and Extended natural gait Non-trotting horses should perform their natural gait where a job/trot is indicated and show a distinctive difference in speed of that gait where an extended job/trot is asked.
 The natural gait should be smooth and appear effortless for riding long distance. - g.
 Stop (from both lope and trot) the horse should be in the correct stopping position, both hocks engaged and stopping on the hindquarters. - h.
-Reverse and turns A horse should turn briskly and flat with front feet close to the ground and holding an inside rear pivot foot. - i.
+Reverse and turns A horse should turn briskly and flat with front feet close to the ground and holding an inside rear pivot foot - i.
 Turn on the forehand Hind end should move around with minimal movement of the front feet - j.
-Side pass A smooth, fluid, sideways movement with a clean cross-over in front and behind. - 8.
-Scoring will be on a basis of 0-100, with 70 denoting an average performance.
-The individual maneuvers are scored in half-point increments from a low of -1.5 to a high of +1.5 with a score of 0 denoting a maneuver that is correct with no degree of difficulty. - a.
-One point penalties: - i.
-Two slow/per gait - ii.
-Over-bridled - iii.
-Out of frame - iv.
-Break of gait at walk or jog for 2 strides or less - v.
-Split log at lope - b.
-Three point penalties: - i.
-Break of gait at walk or jog for more than 2 strides - ii.
-Break of gait at lope - iii.
-Wrong lead or out of lead - iv.
-Draped reins - v.
-Out of lead or cross-cantering more than 2 strides when changing leads - vi.
-Trotting more than 3 strides when making a simple lead change - vii.
-Severe disturbance of any obstacle - c.
-Five point penalties - i.
-Blatant disobedience (kick, bite, buck, rear, etc.) - d.
-Placed below horses performing all maneuvers - i.
-Eliminates maneuver - ii.
-Incomplete maneuver - e.
-Zero score - i.
-Illegal equipment - ii.
-Willful abuse - iii.
-Major disobedience or discipline
+Side pass A smooth, fluid, sideways movement with a clean cross-over in front and behind.